nbrl/advocate-things-js-sdk/README.md

 ```

 ### <a name="api-events"></a>Events
-Three events are currently provided by the SDK.
+Six events are currently provided by the SDK.

 * `AT.Events.TokenCreated` - triggered when a token has been created.
 Metadata is an array of [Sharepoint metadata](#api-metadata-sharepoint).
 * `AT.Events.TokenUpdated` - triggered when a token has been updated.
 Metadata is the token which was updated.